 Are blue night lights completely bad?

 No, blue light isn’t entirely “bad.”
 It’s essential for alertness and mood during the daytime.
-However, Blue Night Lights are generally not recommended for use in the evening or during sleep because their blue wavelengths can significantly disrupt melatonin production and your natural sleep-wake cycle.
+However, blue night lights are generally not recommended for use in the evening or during sleep because their blue wavelengths can significantly disrupt melatonin production and your natural sleep-wake cycle.

 What’s the best color for a night light for kids?